Is becoming a construction worker right for me?

 How to become a Construction Worker

-Through experience and training, construction workers can advance into positions that involve more complex activities.
-For example, workers may earn certifications in welding, scaffold erecting, or concrete finishing and then spend more time performing activities that require the specialized knowledge.
+In time, construction workers may choose to advance in specific areas that involve more complex activities.
+For example, workers may earn certifications in welding, carpentry, masonry, and electrical.